passmower/passmower/README.md

 # Contributing

-We welcome contributions to enhance the functionality and features of this OIDC Identity Provider for Kubernetes.
+We welcome contributions to enhance the functionality and features of Passmower.
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.

 # License

-This OIDC Identity Provider for Kubernetes is licensed under the MIT License.
+Passmower is licensed under the MIT License.